RELEVANT AS OF 1:00PM 4 AUGUST 2020

 WHAT IF I’M SELF-EMPLOYED?

 On 26 March the Chancellor announced the first grant under the Coronavirus Self-employed Income Support Scheme (SEISS) and on 29 May announced that there would be a second grant in August 2020.
-It was made clear that this would be the final grant under the scheme.
+It was made clear that this would be the final grant under the scheme and can only be claimed by people who were eligible for the first grant.

 SEISS is for certain self-employed individuals (including partners in a partnership) and is in the form of a taxable grant.